LUNAR Events

 Take 4 east (that’s the second “4” exit, the first one is west) about three miles

-off again at the “Farmington” exit.
+as it turns into Highway 4.
 Continue east on 4 and in about 17 miles

-(but there is presently no gas station).
 Continue about 10 miles further on 4 east,

 and you will cross the Milton-Eugene road.
 About 1 mile beyond the Milton-Eugene road,